Basic information about nephelometers

-The ability to adjust the intensity of the laser beam improves sensitivity and provides the best performance.
+In a nephelometer, the ability to adjust the intensity of the laser beam improves sensitivity and provides the best performance.
 With a narrow beamwidth, liquid surface effects such as a strong meniscus are reduced.
 Moreover, it allows better performance in high-density microplates up to 384 wells.

 Depending on the assay, precise temperature control, multi-mode shaking capabilities, and atmospheric control or a gas vent could be beneficial.

 Commonly nephelometric assays are measured in 96 well microplates.
 However, if you have multiple samples and/or wish to save precious reagents or time, 384 well plates can also be used.
 Since scattering can also be caused by dust, dirt, or scratches on the bottom of a well, microplates used for nephelometry have to be treated with extreme care.